Having data and tools is enough, right? Not exactly. There is a lot more that goes into being data-driven.

 In the data and analytics business, we often hear that organizations should be data-driven.

 After all, we want our processes to be built on facts and we want to use facts to make better decisions.
-Given the incredible advancements in techlibnology over the past several years, one might think organizations are more innovative than ever before.
+Given the incredible advancements in technology over the past several years, one might think organizations are more innovative than ever before.

 However, according to an MIT/Sloan Management report published in May 2014, approximately 34 percent of organizations who responded still consider themselves “analytically challenged.”
 Only 12 percent of the organizations rated themselves as data innovators.